KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		.. container:: d3d11
 			:name: d3d11-id-2-1

 			For Microsoft Windows, we've linked ``d3d11.lib`` and ``dxgi.lib``, so that we can use Direct3D 11 and the DirectX Graphics Infrastructure.
 The headers for Direct3D are automatically included as part of the Visual Studio project.
-We've added the ``XR_TUTORIAL_USE_D3D11`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h.``.
+We've added the ``XR_TUTORIAL_USE_D3D11`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h``.

 		.. container:: d3d12
 			:name: d3d12-id-2-1

 			For Microsoft Windows, we've linked ``d3d12.lib`` and ``dxgi.lib``, so that we can use Direct3D 12 and the DirectX Graphics Infrastructure.
 The headers for Direct3D are automatically included as part of the Visual Studio project.
-We've added the ``XR_TUTORIAL_USE_D3D12`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h.``.
+We've added the ``XR_TUTORIAL_USE_D3D12`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h``.

 	.. container:: linux
 		:name: linux-id-3